Prosdino95/SOFTWARE-ENGINEERING-2/implementation/documentation.rst

 we test the most important functions of the back end using the python framework unittest.
 These unit tests check the right work of the back end functions and their interaction with the database, so the tests need a rethink db to work.

+*instruction for test executions*: start a rethinkdb session and execute with pyton 3.6 the file TestSuite.py in the endpoint folder.

 System test
 ------------
 We use jmeter for testing all API endoint.